 With these helpful tips and tricks, carving a turkey has never been so easy!
 This is the best way to carve a turkey for the holidays.

 Roasted turkey is usually always on our Thanksgiving menu.
 If you’re on turkey duty this holiday season, there’s a few steps that are involved.
 You’ll first need to thaw the turkey, roast it in the oven (or make smoked turkey) and then carve into slices.
 It does require a bit of work, but it is oh so worth it!

 Now that you’ve cooked your oven roasted turkey, it’s time to carve.
 Sometimes carving a turkey can seem intimidating, but it doesn’t have to be!
 It’s a lot easier than you may think and will look beautiful on a platter with fresh herbs.

-Whether it’s the drumsticks, thighs, wings or breast, this post will show you how to easily carve each part of your holiday turkey.
-Serve the delicious sliced meat alongside your favorite side dishes for the ultimate holiday dinner.
-Then save any meat to make some of your favorite leftover turkey recipes!
+Whether it’s the drumsticks, thighs, wings or breast, this step-by-step post will show you how to easily carve each part of your holiday turkey.
+All you need is a sharp knife.
+Serve the delicious sliced meat alongside your favorite side dishes and of course, pumpkin pie for the ultimate holiday dinner.
+Then save any meat to make some of your favorite leftover turkey recipes, especially this delicious leftover turkey soup!